 The DGUV stipulates that:

-- Instructions are regularly documented
+- Instructions must be regularly documented.

-- the site is checked and secured
+- The deployment site has been checked and secured.

-- suitable PPE is available and used
+- Suitable PPE is available and used

-- in an emergency, a practical rescue is possible
+- In an emergency, a practical rescue is possible.

 Rented work platforms

-- your employees have been instructed
+- Your employees have been instructed

-- the emergency release is mastered
+- the emergency release is controlled

 - a realistic rescue concept exists

-Preparation for deployment: Clear agreements avoid uncertainty
+Deployment preparation: Clear agreements avoid uncertainty

 Safe stage operations require clear communication.